cornelius-tyranade/dcp-mukbang/README.md

 ### **[13] Roman to Integer** ✅
 Given a roman numeral, convert it to an integer.
 Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.

+### **[26] Remove Duplicates from Sorted Array** ✅
+Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
+The relative order of the elements should be kept the same.
+Then return the number of unique elements in nums.

 ### **[27] Remove Element** ✅
 Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements may be changed.
 Then return the number of elements in nums which are not equal to val.